IAMAl/Readings-in-Computer-Architectures/README.md

 - "Checkpoint Repair for High-Performance Out-of-Order Execution Machines", IEEE Transactions on Computers (Volume: C-36, Issue: 12, Dec.
 1987)

+#### 6.5.2.
+Superscalar Processors

+- "The microarchitecture of superscalar processors", Proceedings of the IEEE (Volume: 83, Issue: 12, Dec.
+1995)

 ### 6.6.
 Parallelism: Limits of Processors